-The key findings from the review over 2025 build on the outcomes of the 2023-2024 review process.
+The 2025 review builds on the 2023-2024 review process.
 Several CCMs provided comments on the scientific evidence presented in SC20-EB-WP-06 and the proposals presented in WCPFC21-2024-21.
-CCMs asked questions and raised a number of concerns, including on the threat status of WCPFC seabirds, species specific bycatch rates, and the practicality of some measures, and the potential impacts of the proposals on fishing operations.
-New Zealand is working with CCMs to respond to the questions and concerns, and this paper aims to provide further information on key issues.
+CCMs asked questions and raised a number of concerns, including on the threat status of WCPFC seabirds, species specific bycatch rates, the practicality of some measures, and the potential impacts of the proposals on fishing operations.
+New Zealand worked with CCMs to respond to the questions and concerns, and this paper aims to provide further information on key issues.

-While New Zealand proposes to focus on the Southern Hemisphere measures in 2025, the full set of recommendations in SC20-EB-WP-06 (Annex 1) draw directly from available scientific evidence and therefore remain relevant for the review in New Zealand's view.
+Updated information on the conservation status of seabirds was provided to SC21 (SC21-EB-IP-08 and SC21-EB-IP-09) and highlighted the continued decline in status of key species, particularly in the Southern Hemisphere (see Section 3).
+While New Zealand proposes to focus on the Southern Hemisphere measures in 2025, the full set of recommendations in SC20-EB-WP-06 draw directly from available scientific evidence and therefore remain relevant for the review.

-2.4.2 Recommendation for a phased approach for the review in 2025
+2.4.2 Recommended phased approach for the review in 2025